* Henry Clay, Sr. (April 12, 1777 – June 29, 1852) was a nineteenth-century American statesman and orator

 destruction of their orginal building (built in 1866), until the current building was completed

 PICTURES ? ? ?
-Stop by the Ashland Gazette offfice anytime OR
+Stop by the Ashland Gazette offices anytime

-the Ashland Historical Society offices on THU afternoons
+ORthe Ashland Historical Society offices (1438 Silver Street)

-We will "scan" your pictures or album, returning the orginal to you while you wait.
+We will "scan" your pictures or album, often returning the orginal to you while you wait.

 Your help in "remembering" the historic times & events of the Hoffman auditorium.